qtlHD/qtlHD/doc/input/mapping_inputs.md

         ...
         # --- Type Phenotypes end

 Note that types are not symbols.
-A symbol, defined in the symbol file, represents a simple value expansion.
+A symbol, defined in the symbol section, represents a simple value expansion.
 A type says something about possible values.
 When a type is illegal (say a float for an int), or a type falls outside a predefined set, which can be checked with `P2`, `P3`, `P4`, `P5`, and `P6`, the